Razviar/mtgap/README.md

 6. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.2.0.28 released 31/12/2019
+* Better old logs parsing: now skips empty logs without error and correctly works with user switch events.
+* Better timestamp acquisition using stats of log files.
+* Faster collection updates and overall faster sync for new users.
+* Added settings to locate MTGA installation dir to avoid errors if it's non-standard.

 v.2.0.27 released 26/12/2019
 * Now you can detach overlay from MTGA window and place it wherever you like.
 Especially useful for users with several monitors.
 * More hotkeys